- Is Dawn Farm against addicts using medications?

 These questions will tell how involved the person is in the 12 step group.
 Why does this matter?
 12 step involvementpredicts lower rates of 12 step drop out, higher rates of abstinence, lower rates of depression, better relationships, improved coping skills, improved self-esteem, decreased anxiety, improved psychosocial functioning, etc.

 You may be asking what all of this has to do with requiring clients to attend certain meetings.
 The answer is that every 12 step meeting doesn’t have a strong sense of community offer opportunities for involvement.
 It has been said by 12 step members that there are meetings and there are groups.
-At meetings, people show up just before the meeting begins and leave right after the meeting ends.Groups, on the other hand, tend to have members showing up early to socialize and help set up for the meeting, anniversaries are celebrated, service commitments are available, the topic for the meeting stays close to program literature, there is lots of laughter, newcomers are greeted and welcomed, sponsors are available to any newcomer who expresses interest, there is a group conscience or steering committee, members tend to socialize after the meeting, etc. Groups may be big or small, they may be an AA, NA, CA or HA meeting, they may target a specific gender, profession, age group, racial minority or sexual minority.
+At meetings, people show up just before the meeting begins and leave right after the meeting ends.Groups, on the other hand, tend to have members showing up early to socialize and help set up for the meeting, anniversaries are celebrated, service commitments are available, the topic for the meeting stays close to program literature, there is lots of laughter, newcomers are greeted and welcomed, sponsors are available to any newcomer who expresses interest, there is a group conscience or steering committee, members tend to socialize after the meeting, etc. Groups may be big or small, they may be an AA, NA or other type of meeting, they may target a specific gender, profession, age group, racial minority or sexual minority.
 The characteristic that they all have in common is a strong sense of community that is committed to helping members achieve and maintain recovery.
 The meetings that we require our clients attend are meetings that we know to begroups.

 It’s worth mentioning that all of our clients are welcome to suggest additions to this list of meetings.